Milen714/NoSQL_Project/README.md

 -Creates the snapshot of the new assignee and adds it to the array (Update + Push operation) with an is_active field set to true

-**Initial versions of this method implemented a Select to read each element of the array, change the is_active field to false and return them in a list, then added the new assignee and replaced the whole array in MongoDB
-But after some considerations, I changed to the current version because it is simpler, more efficient and adjusted to the needs of the program.
+**Initial versions of this method implemented a Select to read each element of the array, change the is_active field to false and return them in a list, then added the new assignee and replaced the whole array in MongoDB.
+But after some considerations, I implemented the current version because it is simpler, more efficient and adjusted to the needs of the program.
 In the current scope of this functionality, there are no complex validations or logic applied to the assignee and only one field is changed (is_active), which can be successfully handled by the current method.

 ### 9-Incident Repository
 Method AddTransferMessage: an update method on the field message of Assigned To

 ### 10-DisplayTransferHistory
 -Simple view with a table showing the date of the incident assignment, the user's name and last name and the message that they left before transferring it.

 -Uses: method DisplayTransfeHistory in IncidentController, GetTransferHistory in IncidentService and GetTransferHistory in IncidentRepository

 -GetTransferHistory (repository method) finds the incident and returns a list of all assignations that will be displayed by the view.